 Be sure you add them to your top places to visit when you come to New York and visit Williamsburg, in Brooklyn!

-Maybe, you’ll even bump into Fernanda, that just became their #1 fan!
+Maybe, you’ll even bump into me, since I just became their #1 fan!

 If you feel like exploring the area, you can head up a few blocks to Greenpoint!